NFL special offer: Bet $10 Win $200 If Your Team Scores A TD

 Simply sign up, make a deposit and place your first wager.
-If the bet loses, Caesars will give you the amount of your wager back in free bets up to $5,000.
+If the bet loses, BetMGM will give you the amount of your wager back in free bets up to $1,000.

 The SugarHouse offer is a straightforward deposit match.
 SugarHouse will match 100% of your initial deposit up to $250.
 Deposit $250 when you open your new account and SH will deposit an additional $250.
 You will have $500 to bet on sports.

-Since the overturning of the Professional and Amateur Sports Protection Act (PASPA), many states have reaped the rewards of legal sports betting, none more so than New Jersey.
+Since the overturning of the Professional and Amateur Sports Protection Act (PASPA) in 2018, many states have reaped the rewards of legal sports betting, but none more so than New Jersey.

 The Garden state, in fact, led the charge for the repeal of PASPA, which ended with SCOTUS siding in their favor.
 Shortly after that ruling, sports betting was legalized in New Jersey, and it has remained legal ever since.

 To say that it has been a success would be an understatement.
 New Jersey has grown to become the largest market for legal online sports betting in America and has consistently been the state reporting the highest handle.